JuanVicenteVazquezG/axa-frontend/README.md

 # Assessment AXA

-You can connect to this SPA  brastlewark-role-info through this link. --> http://brastlewark-role-info.herokuapp.com/
+You may connect to this SPA  brastlewark-role-info through this link. --> http://brastlewark-role-info.herokuapp.com/

 ## Description